Strasmore Research

 GROUP BY settlement_date

-Days to cover — also called the short interest ratio — divides short interest by average daily trading volume.
-It answers one question: at the stock's normal pace of trading, how many full sessions of volume would it take for every open short to buy back?
-The FINRA file computes the ratio for you, with one convention worth knowing: it is reported with a floor of 1.00 and never prints below it.
+Days to cover, the short interest ratio, divides short interest by average daily volume: at the stock's normal pace of trading, how many full sessions would it take for every open short to buy back?
+The file computes it for you, with one convention worth knowing, it is floored at 1.00 and never prints below.

 The exact SQL behind every number